-Cycling in the Pyrenees without riding up big mountains: Saint Girons to Foix Voie Verte
+Cycling in the Pyrenees Saint Girons to Foix Voie Verte

 Whilst many may have never heard of it, it is a fantastic piece of cycling infrastructure that allows you to enjoy the experience of riding in the Pyrenees without the hard part of going up against big climbs.
-What’s even better – most of it is free of motorized traffic as well.
+What’s even better – most of it is traffic free as well.
+I have been lucky to experience this voie verte on a number of occasions now and I can highly recommend it if you are visiting the Ariége for some cycling.

 We have lots more information about cycling in the Pyrenees on our website.
 Head over to our Pyrenees destination guides to find out where to stay or our cycling routes in the Pyrenees page for more suggested routes.

 The great highlight of this route is the stunning scenery.
 For periods of time, the track runs through beautiful, lush, green forests.
 This is especially welcome to keep you shaded in the heat of summer.
-In the autumn/fall season it also makes for a picturesque scene as the changing leaf’s colors make their imprint on the landscape.
+In the autumn/fall season, it also makes for a picturesque scene as the changing leaf’s colours make their imprint on the landscape.

 Intermittently you will pop out into some open space and it is here where you will be treated to fantastic views of the mountains in the distance.
 A way to appreciate being in the mountains, without having to ride up those big hills.